 On the regulatory front, states across the country are exploring new business models, sources of revenue, and rate paradigms that align financial incentives with climate policy goals, customer interests, and the changing energy market landscape.

+An infrastructure modernization program has many moving parts.
 Investments are needed for new and upgraded T&D infrastructure and IT and OT systems.
 Support is also needed for the proliferation of Distributed Energy Resources (DERs) and advanced metering infrastructure (AMI).

 That’s where we can help.